 First, download the syntax-coloring file, uncompress the Rplist.zip file that is downloaded, and copy the R.plist file to the ~/Library/Application Support/BBEdit/Language Modules/folder (this is the Library folder in your user folder, not the Library folder at the root level of your system).
 If the Language Modules folder isn’t present, go ahead and make one, and put the R.plist file inside of it.
 Quit BBEdit and relaunch it.
 When you double-click a file with a .R suffix, BBEdit should launch and display your code with syntax highlighting.
 If you create a new document from within R, you’ll need to tell BBEdit that this is an R file in one of two ways: 1) Save the file with .R suffix, or 2) go to the bottom of the window, click the two arrows that display a list of computer languages, and select R from the list.

 Cocoa Bootcamp at the Big Nerd Ranch

-If you're interested in developing software for OS X, I recommend this course by Aaron Hillegass.
+If you're interested in developing software for macOS, I recommend this course highly.
 Read my review. of when I took the course.